Hone-onna: Concept

+Origins

-In Sekien's explanatory text in the Konjaku Gazu Zoku Hyakki states that there is a story called Otogi Bōko (御伽ばうこ) in which an aged female skeleton would carry a chōchin (lantern) decorated with botan flowers on it and visit the house of a man she loved back when she was still alive, and then cavort with that man.
-In other words, this refers to "Botan Dōrō (牡丹燈籠), within the collection of writings called Otogi Bōko (伽婢子) by Asai Ryōi.
-(The collection was composed as a sort of moral-free version of the Chinese work Jiandeng Xinhua written in 1378 by Qu You.)
-In the Botan Dōrō, a man named Ogiwara Shinnojō meets a beautiful woman named Yako and they become entangled almost every night, but one night an old person from next door catches a glimpse of it and sees the strange scene of Shinnojō embracing with a skeleton.
+Even though Hone-onna were first depicted in the Konjaku Gazu Zoku Hyakki, they were formally introduced in Botan Dōrō through the famous character of Otsuyu.
+This is proven by Sekien's explanatory text in the Konjaku Gazu Zoku Hyakki, which states that there is a story called Otogi Bōko, in which a young female skeleton (Otsuyu) that was carrying a lantern decorated with peony flowers would visit the house of an elderly and widowed samurai, and then have sexual intercourse with the samurai.
+In other words, this refers to Botan Dōrō, within the collection of writings called Otogi Bōko by Asai Ryōi, which was a collection composed as a sort of moral-free version of the Chinese work Jiandeng Xinhua written in 1378 by Qu You.
+In Botan Dōrō, the samurai, named Ogiwara Shinnojō, meets Otsuyu and they become entangled almost every night, but one night an old neighbor of Ogiwara from next door catches a glimpse of it and sees the strange scene of Ogiwara embracing with a skeleton.

 According to Tōhoku Kaidan no Tabi by Norio Yamada, there is an odd tale in the Aomori Prefecture about a yōkai under the title of "hone-onna".
 It says that in the Ansei period, a woman who was said to be ugly by those around her became a good-looking skeleton after death, and walked around town as a skeleton to let everyone see.
 It is said that she likes fish bones and would collapse upon encountering a high priest.